mozilla/id-specs/browserid/index.md

 ### Backed Identity Assertion ###

-A Backed Identity Assertion is a combination of an Identity Assertion and a singe sequence of Identity Certificates that verifiably tie the assertion to an issuing domain.
+A Backed Identity Assertion is a combination of an Identity Assertion and a single sequence of Identity Certificates that verifiably tie the assertion to an issuing domain.
 Most often, a backed identity assertion is a single certificate tying a public-key to an Identity, signed by the domain, and an Identity Assertion signed by the just-certified public key.

 A Backed Identity Assertion is: